How to increase conversions with 5 heat map tips

-This kind of heat map was made by tracking the movement of the user’s eyes traveling across the screen.
+This kind of heat map was made by tracking the movement of the user’s eye gaze across the screen.

-Putting the eye line on the text or on your “call to action”, will help you pointing the attention towards your content.
+Positioning the point of gaze on the text or on your “call to action”, will help you bringing the attention towards your content.